HAWK SENSOR SERIES

 Hawk sensors utilize fluorometry, a technique that uses light to detect specific molecules based on their fluorescence properties.

-in cyanobacteria and green algae, or fluorescent components within CDOM (colored dissolved organic matter), it causes the emission of fluorescent light at distinct wavelengths.
-The sensors then detect this fluorescence and measure
+pigments in cyanobacteria, green algae, or select other microalgae, or fluorescent components within colored dissolved organic matter (CDOM), it causes the emission of fluorescent light at distinct wavelengths.
+The sensors then detect

-its intensity, which is proportional to the amount of the target substances present.
+this fluorescence and measure its intensity, which is proportional to the amount of the target substances present.
 The greater the presence, the stronger the signal.

 This intensity measurement enables Hawk sensors to not only detect the presence of contaminants, but also to quantify the severity of leaks, spills, contamination, or blooms in real time.

-When a user-defined intensity threshold is reached, the sensor activates an alarm for response.
+safety actions.
 It can also continuously transmit real-time monitoring data to control systems or software applications via wired or wireless connections.

 Patented CFRS™ Technology